-6. Dondolare (verb) - To rock, swing, wobble
+6. Dondolare (Verb) — To Rock, Swing, Wobble

 I entered into a broad, ornate common room decorated with travellers’ bodies enjoying a post lunch inertia the Italians refer to as abbiocco.
-Pride of place in this room was reserved for an old rocking chair which was currently occupied by a bedraggled Australian intent on impressing the receptionist with his few accented words of Italian.
+Pride of place in this room was reserved for an old rocking chair which was currently occupied by a bedraggled Australian, intent on impressing the receptionist with his few accented words of Italian.
 Beside him was a sign which read:

-7. Mozzafiato (adj.) - Breathtaking, riveting
+7. Mozzafiato (Adj.) — Breathtaking, Riveting

 I arrived in Rome having ticked off Pisa and Siena en route.
 I had visited these cities with ruthless efficiency, dividing my time and attention equally between photo taking, sightseeing, guidebook reading and pizza eating.
 And now I’d had enough.
 We often find ourselves led by guidebooks and an insatiable need to confirm that we have seen in person what we have seen a million times on television; a city’s tired celebrities.